kemdict/kemdict/ARCHITECTURE.md

 Currently there is no bundler in use, and Make is used as both the task runner and the build system.

-Builds are initiated on GitHub Actions when I push to the `main` branch.
+Builds are initiated on GitHub Actions when I create a release.
 The workflow mostly does the usual stuff: install dependencies, build, deploy.
 Some notes:

 - A `git fetch --depth=1 --tags` is initiated to get tag information, which is used for a page.
 - Emacs is installed from Ubuntu repositories because it's faster.